45678/miniLockLib/README.md

 `Base58.js` is a copy of the [cryptocoinjs bs58 library](https://github.com/cryptocoinjs/bs58).
 It has been modified to work in a web agent window instead of a node.js environment.
 And the filename was changed to match the global `Base58` address that it defines. `Base58` is used to encode and decode miniLock IDs.

-`BLAKE2s.js` is an unmodified copy of Dmitry Chestnykh’s [blake2s-js project](https://github.com/dchest/blake2s-js).
-The filename of the script was renamed to match the global `BLAKE2s` address that it defines.
+`BLAKE2s.js` provides a subclass of [Dmitry Chestnykh’s implementation of the BLAKE2s](https://github.com/dchest/blake2s-js) cryptographic hash function. miniLockLib subclasses the original constructor to expose a modestly more convenient interface for its purposes.

 `nacl.js` is a copy of the [tweetnacl-js crypto library](https://github.com/dchest/tweetnacl-js) written by Dmitry Chestnykh.
 It has been modified to assign itself to `this` instead of `window` so that it can be imported seamlessly into a crypto worker. `nacl` is used throughout `miniLockLib` for a variety of cryptographic functions.